reahl/reahl/reahl-doc/doc/whatchanged.rst

 Consider, for example, the following sequence of events:
  - user A opens page X
  - user B opens page X
- - user A changes input on a form on page X, and clicks on a |Button| that submits it
+ - user A changes input on a form on page X, and clicks on a |ButtonInput| that submits it
  - the database is changed as a result of user A's changes in such a way that page X would not render the same anymore
- - yet, user B still has the old page X open, and now makes similar changes on that page and clicks on a |Button| that submits the info
+ - yet, user B still has the old page X open, and now makes similar changes on that page and clicks on a |ButtonInput| that submits the info

 Without intervention in the above scenario user B's changes might overwrite those of user A or the application could break - depending